When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Experimental Setup

 \textbf{Baselines} In addition to the algorithms in~\autoref{sec:problem_statement}, we implement the \textbf{Regression Oracle}~\citep{foster2018practical} where we take the best results from the hyperparameter sweep ranges recommended by \citet{sun2025largelanguagemodelenhancedmultiarmed}.
-We include the \textbf{LLM Thompson Sampling Bandit} by~\citep{sun2025largelanguagemodelenhancedmultiarmed} as it corresponds to a single-query instance of the \textbf{LLM Process Bandit} (Algorithm~\ref{alg:llm_process_bandit}).
+We include the \textbf{LLM Thompson Sampling Bandit} by~\citet{sun2025largelanguagemodelenhancedmultiarmed} as it corresponds to a single-query instance of the \textbf{LLM Process Bandit} (Algorithm~\ref{alg:llm_process_bandit}).
 We test the synthetic dataset in an RL-Gym environment and the language-only classification datasets on top of the LLM Bandit baselines implemented by~\citet{monea2025llmsincontextbanditreinforcement}, using the same initial prompt and task description as their implementation for a fair evaluation. \textbf{Zero-Shot} corresponds to the control of asking the LLM to choose an arm without any past rounds in the prompt and \textbf{Random} is uniformly sampling an arm with replacement every round.
-Appendix~\ref{app:numerical_baselines} validates our numerical bandits implementations.
+We validate our numerical bandit implementations in Supplementary Materials~\ref{app:numerical_baselines}.
+We use \texttt{Llama3.1}~\citep{grattafiori2024llama3herdmodels} and \texttt{Qwen2.5}~\citep{qwen2025qwen25technicalreport} as our LLMs in line with~\citet{monea2025llmsincontextbanditreinforcement}.

 \textbf{Our method} We test the two variants of our proposed method, \textbf{LLMP Bandit} and \textbf{LLMP-Joint Bandit}, as detailed in Algorithm~\ref{alg:llm_process_bandit} and in Section \ref{sec:problem_statement}.